mtribaldos/ansible-for-pythonistas-talk/PITCHME.md

 ### Playbook

+- Configuration Management script in Ansible
-- YAML file
+- YAML format
-- One or more plays...
+- One or more plays.
+Every **play** is a unit contains:
+ - A set of *hosts* to configure
+ - A list of *tasks* to be executed

 ---